jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 The table also shows the dissonance of each interval, in terms of its frequency ratio to the tonic.
 Ratios with bigger numbers are more complex and therefore more dissonant.

+Perfect intervals can be raised or lowered by a semitone / fret, changing their quality from perfect to "augmented" (raised) or "diminished" (lowered).

 ## Chords